 Assistance is available to parishioners who would otherwise be unable to send their children to St. Helen School.
 Parish financial assistance is available to families who complete an application through the FACTS Program.
-Parishioners may be eligible if they celebrate mass weekly, volunteer a minimum of 10 hours annually and contribute at least \$250 annually to the parish.
+Parishioners may be eligible if they celebrate mass weekly, volunteer annually and contribute annually to the parish.